swati2503/Smart-Contact-Manager/README.md

 # Smart-Contact-Manager
 Designed and developed a feature-rich contact management application with a user-friendly interface.
 Implemented user authentication using email/password, Google, and GitHub OAuth.
-Integrated email verification and cloud storage for secure data management (e.g., AWS/Cloudinary).
+Integrated email verification and cloud storage for secure data management using Cloudinary.
 Enabled users to add, view, update, and delete contacts, including uploading and managing profile pictures.
 Built functionalities to compose and send emails directly from the application, with support for text and attachments.
 Added advanced features like contact search, pagination, and exporting data to Excel.